Hyatt Regency Chicago: Location and Context

 Millennium Park.
 Navy Pier – Around a 25-minute walk or a short car ride; a family-oriented lakefront attraction.
 Magnificent Mile / Michigan Avenue (Chicago) shopping – About a 10-minute walk, a well-known retail corridor.
 Grant Park and the Museum Campus (home to the Shedd Aquarium, Field Museum, and Adler Planetarium) – Approximately 20–25 minutes walking or about 10 minutes by car.
 Chicago Theatre and State Street – Roughly 10–15 minutes on foot, frequented by guests attending shows or live events.

 Facilities

-Rooms & Suites: 2,032 guestrooms, including about 95 suites, with city, river, and lake views.
+The property has 2,032 guestrooms, including about 95 suites with preferred views of the city, river, and lake.
+As of 2024, the hotel remains the largest hotel in Chicago and the largest Hyatt property in the world, by room count.

 Dining: Four on-site restaurants / bars: